X icon white, transparent background.

 Don’t #2: Don’t turn the conversation into a performance review

-If your team member wants to know how to enhance their performance, tell them what prevented them from getting the promotion, and offer to set up another meeting to discuss how they can improve in their current role.
+If your team member wants to know how to improve their performance, explain what specifically prevented them from getting the promotion and offer to schedule a separate meeting to discuss how they can grow in their current position.

-While you don’t want to drag the conversation out, it’s important to create a safe space for your team member to offer their perspective, provide input, and ask questions.
+While you don’t want to drag the conversation out, creating a safe space for employees to ask questions, better understand the process, and offer their perspectives.

-And instead of speaking nonstop when presenting your reasoning (which can come across as a lecture), incorporate questions throughout the conversation.
+Instead of speaking nonstop when explaining your reasoning (which can feel like a lecture), incorporate questions throughout the conversation.
 For example:

 • Does that make sense?